Special Collections in Performing Arts (SCPA)

 Special Collections in Performing Arts (SCPA) collects, serves, and preserves performing arts materials documenting performance practice, instruction, and scholarship.
-We are here to help you with archival sources in support of your scholarly or genealogical research, program unique performances, or create new works.
+We are here to help you find archival sources for scholarly research, programming unique performances, or creating new works.

 The International Piano Archives at Maryland (IPAM) is a unique resource for the study, appreciation, and preservation of the classical piano repertoire and its performance.
 IPAM's collections comprise the world's most extensive concentration of piano recordings, books, scores, programs and related materials, including the archival papers of many great keyboard artists.

 - Most SCPA materials are non-circulating and only accessible in the Irving and Margery Morgan Lowens Room in the Michelle Smith Performing Arts Library (MSPAL), with some exceptions.
 Some material is available digitally.